A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: The Revolution

-Approximately one year later, in May of 1992, there was a meeting of the Royal Statistical Society on ``The Gibbs sampler and other Markov chain Monte Carlo methods", where four papers were presented followed by much discussion.
-The papers appear in the first volume of JRSSB in 1993, together with $49$ (!) pages of discussion.
-The excitement is clearly evident in the writings, even though the theory and implementation were not always perfectly understood.
+Approximately one year later, in May of 1992, there was a meeting of the Royal Statistical Society on ``The Gibbs sampler and other Markov chain Monte Carlo methods,'' where four papers were presented followed by much discussion.
+The papers appear in the first volume of \textit{JRSSB} in 1993, together with $49$(!) pages of discussion.
+The excitement is clearly evident in the writings, even though the theory and implementation were not always perfectly understood.\footnote{On another humorous note, Peter Clifford opened the discussion by noting ``$\ldots$we have had the opportunity to hear a large amount about an important new area in statistics.
+It may well be remembered as the `afternoon of the 11 Bayesians.'
+Bayesianism has obviously come a long way.
+It used to be that you could tell a Bayesian by his tendency to hold meetings in isolated parts of Spain and his obsession with coherence, self-interrogation and other manifestations of paranoia.
+Things have changed, and there may be a general lesson here for statistics.
+Isolation is counter-productive.''}

 Looking at these meetings, we can see the paths that Gibbs sampling would lead us down.
 In the next two sections we will summarize some of the advances from the early to mid 1990s.